Searinvestments/pricing/standard_account.md

 # IBM {{site.data.keyword.Bluemix_notm}} Standard Account Limited Release
 {: #betaintro}

 The {{site.data.keyword.Bluemix}} Standard Account Limited Release introduces a new free account, which offers a new way to work in the {{site.data.keyword.Bluemix_notm}} Public Cloud.
-The Standard account never expires, unlike the 30-day {{site.data.keyword.Bluemix_notm}} trial.
+A Standard account never expires, unlike a 30-day {{site.data.keyword.Bluemix_notm}} trial.
 You can continue to work on your {{site.data.keyword.Bluemix_notm}} applications without any concerns about time restrictions.
 {:shortdesc}

-Users in the United Kingdom and US South regions are eligible for the Standard account.
-If you are not in either region, you can still create a Standard account by asking a friend for an invite or reaching out to our sales team at sales@bluemix.net.
-Once you have a Standard account, you can invite friends and colleagues to participate.
+Users in the United Kingdom and US South regions are eligible for a Standard account.
+If you are not in either of those regions, you can still create a Standard account by asking a friend for an invite or reaching out to our sales team at sales@bluemix.net.
+As a Standard account owner, you can invite friends and colleagues to participate.

 ## Introducing the {{site.data.keyword.Bluemix_notm}} Standard account
 {: #standardaccount}

-You might be wondering what is different in the Standard account as compared to the trial account.
-The following tables summarize the key details about the {{site.data.keyword.Bluemix_notm}} Standard account.
+You might be wondering what is different in a Standard account as compared to a trial account.
+The following tables summarize the key details about a {{site.data.keyword.Bluemix_notm}} Standard account.

 |What's new in a Standard account? |
 |-----------------|